-The LMH® family of products is joined by the LMH6583, a high speed, non-blocking, analog, crosspoint switch.
-The LMH6583 is designed for high speed, DC coupled, analog signals like high resolution video (UXGA and higher).
-The LMH6583 has 16 inputs and 8 outputs.
-The non-blocking architecture allows an output to be connected to any input. including an input that is already selected.
-With fully buffered inputs the LMH6583 can be impedance matched to nearly any source impedance.
-The buffered outputs of the LMH6583 can drive up to two back terminated video loads (75 $\Omega$ load).
-The outputs and inputs also feature high impedance inactive states allowing high performance input and output expansion for array sizes such as 16 x 16 or 32 x 8 by combining two devices.
-The LMH6583 is controlled with a 4 pin serial interface.
-Both single serial mode and addressed chain modes are available.
+The LMH® family of products is joined by the LMH6580 and the LMH6581, high speed, non-blocking, analog, crosspoint switches.
+The LMH6580/LMH6581 are designed for high speed, DC coupled, analog signals such as high resolution video (UXGA and higher).
+The LMH6580/LMH6581 each has eight inputs and four outputs.
+The non-blocking architecture allows any output to be connected to any input, including an input that is already selected.
+With fully buffered inputs the LMH6580/LMH6581 can be impedance matched to nearly any source impedance.
+The buffered outputs of the LMH6580/LMH6581 can drive up to two back terminated video loads (75 $\Omega$ load).
+The outputs and inputs also feature high impedance inactive states allowing high performance input and output expansion for array sizes such as 8 x 8 or 16 x 4 by combining two devices.
+The LMH6580/LMH6581 are controlled with a 4 pin serial interface that can be configured as a 3 wire interface.
+Both serial mode and addressed modes are available

-The LMH6583 comes in a 64-pin thermally enhanced TQFP package.
-It also has diagonally symmetrical pin assignments to facilitate double sided board layouts and easy pin connections for expansion.
+The LMH6580/LMH6581 come in 48-pin TQFP packages.
+They also have diagonally symmetrical pin assignments to facilitate double sided board layouts and easy pin connections for expansion.